Show your appreciation for OpenBLT

 Upon completion of a successful programming sequence, the user program is always started.
 Consequently, it would be up to the user program to reactivate the bootloader, whenever it needs reprogramming.
 But what if the user program, regardless of the reason, can no longer correctly reactivate the bootloader?

 This is where the backdoor entry comes in to save the day.
 The backdoor allows the bootloader to be entered and activated, regardless of the user program.
-The default implementation keeps the backdoor open for typically 50ms.
+The default implementation keeps the backdoor open for typically 50ms after reset.
+Although this time depends on the used communication interface.
 When a new programming sequence is started with the Microboot download utility, it continuously attempts to establish a connection with OpenBLT.
-If OpenBLT cannot be reactivated by the user program, simply reset the microcontroller and Microboot automatically connects and activates OpenBLT during the 50ms that the backdoor is open.
+If OpenBLT cannot be reactivated by the user program, simply reset the microcontroller and Microboot automatically connects and activates OpenBLT during the time windows that the backdoor is open.

 This implementation is user-friendly and does not depend on any additional hardware.
-The only downside is that the startup of the user program is always 50ms delayed.
+The only downside is that the startup of the user program is always delayed by the backdoor open time window (BOOT_BACKDOOR_ENTRY_TIMEOUT_MS).
 In case this delay is not acceptable, OpenBLT can be easily reconfigured to allow for an alternative backdoor entry implementation.
 For example, one that always keeps the bootloader active depending on the state of a digital input upon microcontroller reset.
-To implement your own backdoor entry through hook functions, change the BOOT_BACKDOOR_HOOKS_ENABLE configurable to 1 in file config.h.
+To implement your own backdoor entry through hook functions, change the BOOT_BACKDOOR_HOOKS_ENABLE configurable to 1 in file blt_conf.h.

 How do I change the communication interface?

-The configuration interface used by OpenBLT is configured in file config.h through the configurables BOOT_COM_XXX_ENABLE, where XXX specifies the communication interface, such as UART or CAN.
+The configuration interface used by OpenBLT is configured in file blt_conf.h through the configurables BOOT_COM_XXX_ENABLE, where XXX specifies the communication interface, such as UART or CAN.

 Thanks to OpenBLT's flexible architecture, new communication interfaces can be added.
 Feaser offers engineering services to add functionality to support any communication interface you desire.
 For example USB or TCP/IP.
 It is even possible for OpenBLT to load the new user program image from an SD-card.